 What does the Picasso Laser involve?

-Our patients can expect a safer experience as we can use this system to improve their procedures.
+can expect a safer experience as we can use this system to improve their procedures.
 Scalpels can cause necrosis in the tissues when used or if the incisions heal improperly.
 This laser reduces that risk significantly and reduces the risk of tearing, trauma in the area, and bleeding.
 All of these traditional methods can cause your healing process to take longer, as well as meaning that there is more pain involved.
 This laser is a great asset to enhance your dental experience.

 For more information on the Picasso Laser, give us a call here at Todd Rogers Dental.
 We would love to answer any potential questions you may have and to explain more about the device.
 Your periodontal health is incredibly important, and this helps us to improve it without some of the risks that traditional methods may use.
 You are safer, happier, and healthier in no time.
 This versatile tool works wonders!